dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 - If you see traffic movement on a four way cross junction it can be left, right, straight or u-turn.

 So variable dice-outcome, applicant-job, traffic-turn-direction can can be any random value between the range or options available.
 Therefore they are random variable.
 In database language every table's column is random variable.
 In statistics this is referred as random variable.

+## Explain dependent variables and independent variable.
+In regression of classification problem we want to predict or forecast something.
+It may be house-price, cost-of-project, time-to-complete-project, salary-of-new-hired, promotion of employee, churn-of-a-customer etc. These are called dependent variable.
+But to predict these we need the help of some other variables, on which the value of these dependent variable depends.
+Like house-price can be predicted from area of house, cost-of-project can predicted from cost of the materials used etc. These predictors are called independent variables.
+If there is only one predictor then we need simple linear regression.
+But in real business or personal life you need more than one predictors, in that situation multi-linear regression is needed to predict.

 ## What are different types of random variables?
 A random variable can take any value from the given fix number of options.
 For example applicant_education applicant_gender, applicant_city, dice_outcome can have fixed number of outcome.
 This kind of variable is called catgorical variable.
 Further, there are two types of categorical variable.
 Applicant_education can be Higher_Secondry, Graduate, Master, Phd.
 But this random variable has an order from low to high therefore it is called ordinal categorical variable or ordinal variable.
 Applicant_city or color of the side of dice does not have any order therefore they are called nominal categorical variable or nominal variable.